sanghun89/gatsby-plugin-ts-loader/README.md

 These are some of my ideas for things I would like to add to this in the future.
 These shouldn't break any of the existing functionality.
 I will add a feature when I need it myself or if someone ask (nicely) for it or better yet, opens up a PR for it.
 If you have any ideas for what you would like to add, please feel free to open an issue.

 - Optionally use [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) to check types in a separate process instead of in the main webpack thread.
+- Optionally have tslint only warn on production builds.

 ## Contributing

 - If you see something listed under Possible Features, open an issue if one is not already open and assign it to yourself.
 I will check in periodically to see if you are still working on it if it has been open more than a few days.
 If it seems abandoned I will close it so someone else can take it on if they wish.
 - If you find a bug or would like a new feature, open an issue and I will try to be as responsive as possible.
+- If you have a question, please feel free to open up an issue and I will answer at my earliest convenience.